 Unlike the Les Paul, the Gibson ES150 is not a Les Paul clone.
 Its classic double-cutaway body design was discontinued in 1961.
 The Gibson ES150 was redesigned as the ES150 after the endorsement deal ended, and it was sold as the ES150 before it was renamed after the renowned guitar player.
 Its humbucker-equipped “Burst” models became popular with rock guitarists during the late 1960s.
 Gibson eventually brought the Standard and Custom models back into production.

 In addition to the Les Paul, Gibson also produces several Custom models, each with its unique look.
 The ES150 is no Les Paul clone, but it shares a lot of similarities with the original Les Paul.
-While the body is similar to the Les Paul, it is made of AA figured maple and features a maple top.
+While the body is similar to the Les Paul, it is made of AA-figured maple and features a maple top.
 Gibson also provides several Custom models, with different finishes and pickups.

 The Gibson Les Paul is an iconic guitar.
 Its shape, mass, and vibe make it an instant classic.
 It was designed by John Huis, the factory manager, and endorsed by the famous guitar player Les Paul.
-The Gibson Les Paul was a guitar that helped a generation create their own culture.
+The Gibson Les Paul was a guitar that helped a generation create its own culture.

 Gibson’s Custom Shop started making one-of-a-kind guitars.
 They began with authentic reproductions of the first Les Pauls, and they have since expanded their line with one-off models and historic-spec models.
 The Custom Shop also produces signature artist models.
 The first Custom Shop artist guitar was the Joe Perry Les Paul.
 Today, the Custom Shop produces several artist models and also makes aged versions of them.